tordevries/debuggr/README.md

 A Boolean value which, if true, requires the user to enter the password and, and then initiates temporary session authorization to view the file.
 The default is true.

 #### forceSSL
 A Boolean value which, if true, will redirect all HTTP requests to HTTPS for security purposes.
 The default is true.
+(You really ought to have an SSL certificate installed and be using HTTPS!)

 #### accessCurrentDirectoryOnly
 A Boolean value which, if true, restricts user access to only files in this same directory as this file, with no subdirectories allowed in the parameter pathname.
 The default is true.